Concord NC

 - High Schools: Concord, Northwest Cabarrus, Cox Mill

-- Private & Charter: Cannon School, Cabarrus Charter Academy, Carolina International
+- Private and Charter: Cannon School, Cabarrus Charter Academy, Carolina International

 Commute and Highway Access

 Concord sits directly on I-85, which makes it one of the most accessible cities northeast of Charlotte.
-Uptown, University City, and major employment hubs are all within a straightforward commute.
+Uptown, University City, and major employment hubs are all within a practical commute depending on traffic and exact location.

 For buyers choosing between Concord pockets, commute direction matters more than people expect.
-Neighborhoods along George Liles Parkway feel very different than ones near Bruton Smith Boulevard.
+Neighborhoods along George Liles Parkway feel very different from ones near Bruton Smith Boulevard.

 - Nearby Cities: Kannapolis, Harrisburg, Charlotte